MirayXS/krypt/README.md

 </p>

 ## Features
-Features can be found in the `features.txt` file.
+Features can be found in the `features.txt` file or https://raw.githubusercontent.com/0nly6Ex/krypt/main/features.txt.